Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datamodel.md

 The patient also exists within a social context, wherein family members, clinicians, and other careteam members all play.
 This social context includes social determinants of health, environmental factors, and many external factors that contribute to a patient's health.

-A complete standard personal healthrecord SHOULD implement the following resources that will be used by other systems to describe other actors participating in caregiving activities.
+A complete standard patient healthrecord SHOULD implement the following resources that will be used by other systems to describe other actors participating in caregiving activities.

 - [CarePlan](https://www.hl7.org/fhir/careplan.html)
 - [CareTeam](https://www.hl7.org/fhir/careteam.html)